jamiebrynes7/jamiebrynes.com/content/blog/2019-09-27-kudos-please.md

 ## Setting up AWS

-The rest of the work required to get the backend up and running is some AWS configuration.
+The rest of the work required to get the back-end up and running is some AWS configuration.
 To cut a long story (with lots of fumbling through documentation and configuration) short:

 1. Create a new DynamoDB table called `kudos-please`.
 2. Create a new Lambda which can read/write to DynamoDB.